What is Sleep apnea?

 Nasal septoplasty reduces resistance to air flow through the nose.
-It repairs and straightens the bone and tissue separating the two nasal passages, as well as the layers of spongy horizontal bones, or turbinate, which are located inside the nasal cavity.
+It repairs and straightens the bone and tissue separating the two nasal passages.
+It also repairs the layers of spongy horizontal bones, or turbinate, which are inside the nasal cavity.

 Make An Appointment